cosmos/gravity-bridge/docs/developer/code-structure.md

 ## ERC20 representation deployment

-Assets that orginate on the Cosmos chain can be transfered to the Ethereum by instatiating an ERC-20 respresentation of the asset where the ERC20 contract is controlled by the bridge.
+Assets that originate on the Cosmos chain can be transferred to the Ethereum by instantiating an ERC-20 representation of the asset where the ERC20 contract is controlled by the bridge.

-The [gravity.sol](/solidity/contracts/Gravity.sol)  function must invoked by some user ahead of sending a Cosmos originated token.
+The [gravity.sol](/solidity/contracts/Gravity.sol)  function must be invoked by some user ahead of sending a Cosmos originated token.

 Calling this function will emit a `ERC20DeployedEvent` which will be picked up by each validator's orchestrator.
-Each of these orachestors will send a `MsgSubmitEthereumEvent` with `ERC20DeployedEvent` payload to the Cosmos chain.
+Each of these orchestrators will send a `MsgSubmitEthereumEvent` with `ERC20DeployedEvent` payload to the Cosmos chain.
 Once 2/3+1 of the voting power has recognized submitted the event.
-The [EthereumEventProcessor](/module/x/gravity/keeper/ethereum_event_handler) calls `verifyERC20DeployedEvent` and verifes that the deployed erc20 contract matches the onchain metadata of an existing asset on chain and then registers the deployed contract from future SendToEthereum calls for that asset.
+The [EthereumEventProcessor](/module/x/gravity/keeper/ethereum_event_handler) calls `verifyERC20DeployedEvent` and verifies that the deployed erc20 contract matches the on-chain metadata of an existing asset on chain and then registers the deployed contract from future SendToEthereum calls for that asset.